 Commit was a use-inspired fundamental ICT-research program in well-being and well-working, in public safety, science, information services and search, and with applications in culture, agriculture, and health care.
 Its ICT-research program covered the range from small embedded systems, to sensor networks and on to large scale networks, from interaction data, to numerical content and on to text and pictorial web content.

-The COMMIT program brings together leading researchers in search engines, parallel computing, databases, interaction in context, embedded systems and knowledge technology.
-The ambition of COMMIT is the creation of focus and mass for solving societal problems and seizing socio-economic opportunities.
+Commit has succeeded in combining excellent knowledge partners with industry.
+It has served as a bridge for the knowledge gap and differences, in ways of working and problem solving in academia and industry.
 The results transcend considerably beyond the state-of-the-art.
-COMMIT partners, they will rise to a higher level in science, and at the same time they will be steered in their selection of problems by their high-tech partners.
-Simultaneously, high-tech companies will be made better competitive by tapping into a shorter time-to-market of new ideas proven to be robust in this program.
+Commit partners rose to a higher level in science, and at the same time they have been steered in their selection of problems by their high-tech partners.
+Simultaneously, high-tech companies have been made better competitive by tapping into a shorter time-to-market of new ideas proven to be robust in this program.

 The results are reflected in several Commit publications:The golden demos of Commit, COMMOTION – a magazine for the public with interviews and articles - and How to valorize your research.
 Commit research has often reached the press, from professional literature, to widely read newspapers and online media.
 Through a collaboration with Kennislink the knowledge could be spread even further to a general public.
 Many films were made within the Commit Community to explain the research in an understandable way.
 Commit funded many PhD researchers that successfully defended their PhD thesis.
 Finally, Commit has organized conferences and workshops that targetted actors in the ICT innovation system that are not part of Commit.